Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Differential Privacy}

-In statistical databases, differential privacy guarantees that any disclosure is equally likely (within a small multiplicative factor $\epsilon$) regardless of whether or not an item is in the database~\citep{dwork_differential_2006}.
+In statistical databases, differential privacy guarantees that any disclosure is equally likely (within a small multiplicative factor $\epsilon$) regardless of whether or not an item is in the database~\cite{dwork_differential_2006}.
+For example, the result of a database query should be roughly the same regardless of whether the database contains an individual's record or not.
 This guarantee is usually achieved by adding a small amount of random noise to the results of database queries.
-Formally, differential privacy is defined using two data sets $D_1$ and $D_2$ that differ in a single row.
-A randomized function $\mathcal{K}$ operating on these data sets is $\epsilon$-differentially private if for all sets of query responses $S$, the output random variables (query responses) for the two data sets differs by at most $exp(\epsilon)$.
+Formally, differential privacy is defined using two data sets $D_1$ and $D_2$ that differ in at most a single row, i.e., the Hamming distance between the two data sets is at most $1$.
+A privacy mechanism, realized as a randomized function $\mathcal{K}$, operating on these data sets is $\epsilon$-differentially private if for all sets of query responses $S$, the output random variables (query responses) for the two data sets differ by at most $exp(\epsilon)$.

-In the interactive setting, differential privacy provides privacy guarantees if the allowed number of queries is limited~\citep{mcsherry_privacy_2009} (each subsequent query reduces the strength of the privacy guarantee by adding its privacy parameter $\epsilon$).
-In the non-interactive setting~\citep{dwork_complexity_2009}, differential privacy provides guarantees only for a certain class of queries~\citep{soria-comas_differential_2013}.
-In addition, the choice of the parameter $\epsilon$ is difficult: values reported in the literature vary from 0.01~\citep{hsu_differential_2014} to 100~\citep{yu_scalable_2014}.
-A no-free-lunch theorem shows that differential privacy's guarantees degrade in the case of correlated data, for example when nodes are added to a social network graph~\citep{kifer_no_2011}.
+In the interactive setting, differential privacy provides privacy guarantees if the allowed number of queries is limited~\cite{mcsherry_privacy_2009} (each subsequent query reduces the strength of the privacy guarantee by adding its privacy parameter $\epsilon$).
+In the non-interactive setting~\cite{dwork_complexity_2009}, differential privacy provides guarantees only for a certain class of queries~\cite{soria-comas_differential_2013}.
+In the local setting, differential privacy can protect properties in addition to identities, e.g. settings in a client software \cite{erlingsson2014rappor} or arbitrary strings \cite{fanti2016building}.
+However, the choice of the parameter $\epsilon$ is difficult: values reported in the literature vary from 0.01~\cite{hsu_differential_2014} to 100~\cite{yu_scalable_2014}.
+A no-free-lunch theorem shows that differential privacy's guarantees degrade in the case of correlated data, for example when nodes are added to a social network graph~\cite{kifer_no_2011}.